 Exploring your family history and sharing it with your primary health care provider is a good idea for more reasons than just heart health, but knowing your heart disease risk is a good place to start if you’ve never taken the time to think about the family tree.
 Even if you don’t know your full family history or don’t have the time or resources to track your ancestry back over centuries, start with what you do know.
 A good place to begin is your immediate family.
 Take note of whether your brothers, sisters, parents or grandparents on both sides experienced heart disease or stroke, along with their age when they were diagnosed.
 The American Heart Association (AHA) provides an easy-to-use family health tree to help you organize this information quickly.

 2. Go beyond the history.

 There are other genetic factors to be aware of, even if your family has a clean bill of heart health.
-For example, according to the AHA, statistics show that about one in three Hispanic people will have high blood pressure and nearly half will have high blood cholesterol.
-The AHA also says African-Americans face higher risks for high blood pressure, diabetes and stroke.
+Demographic factors such as race, ethnicity, and gender can have an impact on your risk of developing certain conditions.
+For example, according to the AHA, African-Americans face higher risks for high blood pressure, diabetes and stroke.

 3. Lifestyle matters.

 Regardless of your family history, lifestyle is still the number one way to prevent heart issues.
 Making healthy lifestyle changes is always a smart choice.
 The AHA promotes “Life’s Simple 7”—seven steps designed to improve your health.
 They’re the top changes that are easy for anyone to make, they aren’t expensive and even small improvements will make a big difference in your health.

 - Control Cholesterol

 - Get Active